On average, it would cost approximately between $750 and $1000 to have a professional videographer cover a corporate event.

 - Hours of raw footage

-- Size of crew required
+- Size of the crew required

-- Editing and retouch requested
+- Editing and retouching requested

 - Length of the final video

 Every photographer may have a unique pricing mechanism based on the above-listed factors.